The Carpet People

 The Carpet People is a comic fantasy novel by British writer Terry Pratchett.
 First published in 1971 and written when Pratchett was 17 years old, it was later re-written by the author when his work became more widespread and well-known.
 In the Author's Note of the revised edition, published in 1992, Pratchett wrote: "This book had two authors, and they were both the same person."

 The Carpet People contains a similar mix of humour and serious topics like war, death and religion, which later became a major part of the Discworld series.
 Before creating the Discworld, Pratchett wrote about two different flat worlds, first in this novel, and then in the novel Strata.

+Development

+Pratchett claimed to have originated the term "carpet people" during an exchange at a pub.
+On 8 November 1965 while working at the Bucks Free Press he wrote a story featuring carpet people for their Children's Circle section.
+It was later republished in Dragons at Crumbling Castle.